salesforcecli/plugin-flow/messages/runtest.md

 # summary

-Invoke Apex tests in an org.
+Invoke Flow tests in an org.

 # description